- Oops!Something went wrong.Please try again later.

 ("Est" = FCF growth rate estimated by Simply Wall St)

-The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is US$14b.
-In the final step we divide the equity value by the number of shares outstanding.
-Relative to the current share price of US$86.7, the company appears a touch undervalued at a 26% discount to where the stock price trades currently.
-Valuations are imprecise instruments though, rather like a telescope - move a few degrees and end up in a different galaxy.
-Do keep this in mind.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$19b.
+The last step is to then divide the equity value by the number of shares outstanding.
+Compared to the current share price of US$118, the company appears quite good value at a 30% discount to where the stock price trades currently.
+Remember though, that this is just an approximate valuation, and like any complex formula - garbage in, garbage out.

-The calculation above is very dependent on two assumptions.
-The first is the discount rate and the other is the cash flows.
-Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
+Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
+You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at DaVita as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 9.3%, which is based on a levered beta of 1.171.
+In this calculation we've used 7.8%, which is based on a levered beta of 1.101.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Whilst important, the DCF calculation ideally won't be the sole piece of analysis you scrutinize for a company.
-The DCF model is not a perfect stock valuation tool.
+Valuation is only one side of the coin in terms of building your investment thesis, and it ideally won't be the sole piece of analysis you scrutinize for a company.
+DCF models are not the be-all and end-all of investment valuation.
 Rather it should be seen as a guide to "what assumptions need to be true for this stock to be under/overvalued?"
-If a company grows at a different rate, or if its cost of equity or risk free rate changes sharply, the output can look very different.
-Can we work out why the company is trading at a discount to intrinsic value?
-For DaVita, we've put together three essential aspects you should look at:
+For example, changes in the company's cost of equity or the risk free rate can significantly impact the valuation.
+What is the reason for the share price sitting below the intrinsic value?
+For DaVita, we've compiled three fundamental items you should explore: